Worse Things Waiting

 Worse Things Waiting is a collection of fantasy and horror short stories by American writer Manly Wade Wellman, with illustrations by Lee Brown Coye.
 It was released in 1973 by Carcosa in an edition of 2,867 copies, of which 536 pre-ordered copies were signed by the author and artist.
 Many of the stories originally appeared in the magazines Weird Tales, Strange Stories, Unknown, and Fantasy and Science Fiction.

+Several of the stories in Worst Things Waiting, such as "The Valley Was Still" and "Coven", deal with soldiers in the American Civil War (both Unionist and Confederate) who encounter supernatural phenomena.
+Three of the narratives - "Warrior in Darkness", "Young-Man-With-Skull-At-His-Ear" and "The Hairy Thunderer" - feature Native American characters.